Sanjay Jasjit Singh: Flag rank

 Vice Chief of the Naval Staff.
 He had a short term as VCNS.
 He was appointed as the Flag Officer Commanding-in-Chief Western Naval Command (FOCinC WNC) on 5 December 2023.
 He assumed the post on 4 January 2024 succeeding Vice Admiral Dinesh K Tripathi who replaced him as the Vice Chief of Naval Staff.
 During his tenure as FOCinC, the Western Naval Command was involved heavily in the anti-piracy operations in the Gulf of Aden, Operation Sankalp.
 He also led the command during Operation Sindoor, for which he was awarded the Sarvottam Yudh Seva Medal, the first naval recipient, on 15 August 2025.

+Post-retirement

+On 1 January 2026, Singh took over as the Director General of the United Service Institution (USI).
+Founded in 1870 by Sir Charles MacGregor, USI is India’s oldest think tank on defence and security.

 Personal life

 Singh is married to Zarine Lord Singh, a former fashion model.
 The couple has a daughter, Payal, and a son, Samar.

 Awards and decorations

 Singh was awarded the Nao Sena Medal in 2009, the Ati Vishisht Seva Medal in 2020, the Param Vishisht Seva Medal on Republic Day 2025 and the Sarvottam Yudh Seva Medal on Independence Day 2025.